Stop! Your Lease Extension in Dorchester On Thames Could Be FREE

 If you are facing a significant premium because your lease in Dorchester On Thames has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-Main reasons to start your Dorchester On Thames lease extension
+Top reasons for Dorchester On Thames lease extension

 Increase your lease and increase your Dorchester On Thames property value

 Leasehold properties in Dorchester On Thames with over one hundred years left on the lease are sometimes referred to as ‘virtual freehold’.
-This is where the lease is worth the same as a freehold interest in your home.
-In such circumstances there is often little to be gained by buying the freehold unless savings on ground rent and service charges warrant it.
+This is where the lease value the same as a freehold interest in your premises.
+In such situations there is often little to be gained by buying the freehold unless savings on ground rent and maintenance charges justify it.

 Lender Requirement